Lesley University: School of Practical Art and The Art Institute of Boston (1912–1998)

-1998–2009: Lesley becomes coeducational, builds new dormitories
+Founding of Lesley University and early expansion (2001–2013)

-In 1998, the Art Institute of Boston and Lesley College merged, and became Lesley University in 2001.

-When university status was gained, the original colleges became the undergraduate units of the university.
-Lesley College's two graduate schools rounded out the university's four main academic units.
+Lesley became Lesley University in 2001.
+When university status was granted, the original colleges became the university's undergraduate units, while Lesley College's two graduate schools rounded out the university's four main academic units.
 In 2005, Lesley College (at that point, an all-female liberal arts college) became coeducational.

-In 2006, the university acquired Prospect Hall, a former church listed on the National Register of Historic Places, with the goal of bringing the Art Institute of Boston to Cambridge.
+In 2006, the university acquired Prospect Hall, a former church listed on the National Register of Historic Places, with the goal of bringing The Art Institute of Boston to Cambridge.
 In 2007, Joseph B. Moore became president of Lesley.
 The following year, the university entered into a partnership with Episcopal Divinity School to jointly operate their Brattle Street campus and purchase several buildings.
-This move added dormitories, a dining hall, and classrooms, as well as an expansion in library services and administrative space.
+This move added dormitories, a dining hall, and classrooms, as well as expanded library services and administrative space.

 In 2009, the university celebrated its centennial and embarked on its first major construction since the 1970s.
-Dormitories at 1 and 3 Wendell street were added to the residential life offerings.
-Both buildings are LEED Gold–certified.
+Dormitories at 1 and 3 Wendell Street were added to the residential life offerings; both buildings are LEED Gold–certified.